danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- THIS NOW: find a way to add username to the store (the username will now come from useParams id)
+  - change backend so that post now changes to update - and so that all items in matches2 are ADDED to mongoDB scores, and do not REPLACE mongoDB scores
 - Rightside: Updates on the app + Twitter widget
 - Fix problems (sizes, fonts, etc.)
 - Redo the setuser page with new design - correct routes